iamselimj/iamselimj/README.md

 I started wev development on Microsoft FrontPage as a young kid, trying to make a website for my favorite game at that time.
 But it was too complex and can't understand english as a french native.

-Later on, I found a free C programming course in french so I just followed the tutorial and make a little Mario Sokoban.
+Later on, I found a free C programming course in french so I just followed the tutorial and make a little Mario Sokoban Game.
 Few years after I took the decision to work in IT as a Developer.
 I started learning about html/css, learned programming again using Java.

 After that I learned a bit of javascript and directly move on to Typescript.
 I learned React, Tailwindcss & Nextjs on the fly.
 Most crazy short learning curve.
 Best DX ever.